 neighbors and to build bridges of hope and reconciliation across the U.S./Mexico border.

 Samuel Perez is the Borderlands Coordinator and Tijuana organizer for the Global Immersion Project.
 In this role, he coordinates a network of churches offering shelter on the ground to those in need.

 Immersive Learning Experience

-On Day Two, we will embark on an immersive learning experience at the U.S-Mexico border, working with pastors and leaders who will share their stories and allow us to partner with them in their work.
+If you sign up to participate in Day Two, you’ll embark on an immersive learning experience.
+We will walk across the U.S-Mexico border, then travel to various locations learning from pastors and leaders who will share their stories and experiences.
 Don’t miss this unique opportunity to put your passion for justice into action with like-minded believers!

 Your guide for when you arrive in San Diego